andrewcooke/bnum/README.md

 Colour('red')
 ```

-but if you choose numerical values the ordering will be as given:
+If you choose numerical values (and don't give them yourself) then the
+ordering will be as given:

 ```python
 >>> class Emphasis(Bnum, Bits):